Pasan99/Fragments/README.md

  Fragment can retain an instance of its data after a configuration change (such as changing the orientation).
 This feature makes a Fragment useful as a UI component, as compared to using separate Views.
 While an Activity is destroyed and recreated when a device's configuration changes, a Fragment is not destroyed.

 <h4>Adding Fragments statically</h4>
 First, you need to create a fragment.
 (Use android studio's pre build templates).
+To create a blank Fragment, expand app > java in Project: Android view, select the folder containing the Java code for your app, and choose `File > New > Fragment > Fragment (Blank)`.
 Give a name to the fragment (Ex:MessageFragment).
 Add the following XML code to the activity's layout file where you want to add the fragment.

 ```XML